-How problems can develop in these areas of functioning; and
+How problems can develop in these areas of functioning

-How to facilitate change in order to help reduce distress, resolve problems, and improve overall psychological health and well-being.
+How to facilitate change in order to help reduce distress, resolve problems, and improve overall well-being

 My education, training, clinical practice, and commitment to life-long learning and professional growth, enables me choose up-to-date, effective, ethical, and creative therapeutic approaches to help meet the unique needs of each client.